imam/amqphelp/README.md

 #### Populate

-If you want to populate a document before sending it to RabbitMq, you can send an object contains `name` for entity's name and `populate` for the field that you want to be populated.
+If you want to populate a document before sending it to RabbitMq, you can send an object contains `name` for entity to send's name and `populate` for the field that you want to be populated.

 `amqphelp.model('mongo', 'employee', modelSchema, [{name: 'boss', populate: ['companies']})]`